-You may also like to contact the Hospital's Clinical Practice Improvement Unit by phoning the Complaints Officer on (02) 9382 6822 between 8am - 4.30pm, Monday to Friday or email SESLHD-RHWfeedback@health.nsw.gov. au.

-There is also an opportunity to tell your story by accessing Patient Opinion on the Hospital website.
+You may also like to contact the hospital's Clinical Practice Improvement Unit by phoning the Complaints Officer on (02) 9382 6822 between 8.00am and 4.30pm, Monday to Friday, or by emailing SESLHD-RHWfeedback@health.nsw.gov.au.
+There is also an opportunity to tell your story by accessing 'Patient Opinion' on the hospital website.
 All matters will be held in the strictest confidence.

 Maternity Services has an online survey asking about your experience.
-This is available on the Hospital's website, Having a Baby page, titled "Your experience".
+This is available on the hospital website's 'Having a Baby' page, and is titled 'Your experience'.

-R.E.A.C.H.
+R.F.A.C.H.